Renggars/backend-inventory-system/README.md

 #### Validation Schema
 URL Parameters:
-- `userId` (required): The unique identifier of the user to be updated.
+- `userId` (required): The unique identifier of the user.
 This should be a valid ObjectId

 #### Example Response
 ```json